Bylaws & Rules of the OCWSL

 - If either team is unable to play at the rescheduled time, the game will be forfeited and points awarded accordingly.

-- If a team forfeits a game, without a minimum two (2) week notification to the scheduler, a $95.00 fine will be assessed.
-If a team forfeits a game after the first half of the scheduled game, a $50.00 fine will be assessed.
+- If a team forfeits a game, without a minimum one (1) week notification to the scheduler, a $107.00 fine will be assessed.

 - There will be a ten (10) minute waiting period before a game forfeiture is enforced at the field.
 This grace period is meant to provide the team that is in the forfeiting position time to correct the reason for forfeiture, e.g., insufficient players, missing game equipment, missing I.D. cards, etc.